Libraries NI Latest Service Updates

 We would like to thank customers for their patience and understanding.
 Further updates will be provided as works progress and full services resume.

-UPDATES RELATING TO OUT OF HOURS SERVICE:
+UPDATES RELATING TO OUT OF HOURS SERVICE, AVAILABLE IN SOME LIBRARIES:

 UPDATES RELATING TO MOBILE LIBRARIES: